-6 Optionally, under Comment type a comment.

-This comment appears on the whitelist page.
+- Optionally, under Comment type a comment.
+This comment appears on the whitelist page. - 7 Click Save.

-About the blocking feedback report
+About the Blocking Feedback report

-The blocking feedback report lists the blocked Web sites or files that users at your site think have been blocked in error.
+The Blocking Feedback report lists the blocked Web sites or files that users on your network think are blocked in error.
 If you configure policies to block spyware or Web sites, Symantec Web Gateway displays a blocking page instead of the original content.
 By default, the blocking page includes a link for users to click if they think that the content should not have been blocked.
-You can disable this link.
+When they click the link, Symantec Web Gateway adds the Web site or file that is blocked in error to the Blocking Feedback report.
+You can then review the report to determine whether the Web site or file should be unblocked.